Hypoallergenic dog breed: Expert recommendations

 Researchers have shown that frequently bathing dogs reduces the amount of allergen related protein on the fur or hair of the dog and the amount of airborne allergen.
 Bathing a dog at least twice a week will minimize or even eliminate the reaction of an allergic person to a dog.

 Frequent cleaning and vacuuming of the home, using air filters, restricting the dog to certain rooms, and adopting a small dog that can easily be given frequent baths are all recommended by the Humane Society of the United States to control allergens.
 Scientific research has repeatedly shown that good cleaning practices in the home remove allergens from the environment.

 Many allergists suggest that a dog should not be introduced to the environment of a dog allergic individual.
 While "allergy shots" can reduce many individuals' dog-allergic reactions, the most common approach remains avoidance.

 There is also some allergies to the gender of the dog.
 The fluids of one gender of dogs can cause an allergy while the other gender does not.
 For example, some people are only allergic to a prostate protein, which means they would be allergic to only male dogs.

-There have been recent studies suggesting early introduction of pets to home may reduce the likelihood of developing sensitization.
+A 1997 study published in the Journal of Allergy and Clinical Immunology suggesting early introduction of pets to home may reduce the likelihood of developing sensitization.
 There are reports of individuals who will become less sensitive with continued exposure to a pet in the environment.
 But allergists warn that pet owners cannot rely on a breed being non-allergenic just because a particular allergic pet owner can tolerate a specific dog of that breed.